-I went to my first class whilst on holiday, twelve years ago, and have never looked back!
+I went to my first class whilst on holiday, thirteen years ago, and have never looked back!
 I am not sure what first hooked me in but it was when I discovered that yoga was about the whole person rather than just the physical person that I became so interested.

 Although I love the Asana (posture) work for strength, flexibility and co-ordination, yoga works on so many other different levels, and it started to help me understand some of my ‘life’ questions.
 There is something new to enjoy every day.
 I often get asked how long I have been practicing…to be honest I have been practicing all my life, it is only in the last few years that I have been able to label it.

 I obtained my teacher training diploma with the British Wheel of Yoga.
 I cannot believe how fortunate I am to be able to share my learning and love of yoga, and to see how it really makes a difference to people.
 I love sharing yoga – I love learning from those that come to class – I love the fact that we are all equal in a yoga room, no matter what our ability, experience or knowledge.

 To give you an idea of my training since 2012, I have also done the following, along with many CPD days and weekends:

 - Satyananda Intergration teacher training with Swami Vedantananda in Portugal.

 - Meditation from the Tantras course with Swami Pragyamurti.
 I also attend weekend courses with her yearly.

 - BWY Module on Yoga for People Living with Cancer with Julie Friedeberger.
 Many of my friends and family have had cancer and some are no longer with me physically.
 It was after the death of my very dear friend Jo that I knew I wanted to share yoga with other sufferers, as I whole heartedly believe yoga can help you.
 This course showed me that it does not have to be only those with cancer that can be helped, but anyone suffering from any disease or illness that means they are restricted in their physical or mental abilities.